 - How long after eating the vomiting occurs

 - Travel history

-Cat’s that spend more time outdoors are at a higher risk of infection.
-This is by spending more time around feral cats and eating parasites.
+Outdoor cats are at higher risk of infection.
+This is due to exposure to other feral cats and pests.

 Some cats may be sensitive to grain-based ingredients including: